Configuration guide for Local SEO

 If you use multiple locations be sure to select the right one from the drop-down box.

 As you can see, this is really easy to use!
 Just select and set everything the way you want!
-And this map is actually responsive as well, meaning it will resize based on your browser/screen size!
-If you want to see what they look like live, you can see them on our Local SEO demo site: https://local.yoast.com/maps-examples/ You can also add the map using non-button shortcodes too.
+And this map is responsive as well, meaning it will resize based on your browser and screen size!
+You can also add the map using non-button shortcodes.

 Address button

-When clicking the ‘Address’ shortcode button it will show this popup.
+When clicking the Address shortcode button it will show this popup.
 If using the Gutenberg block the configuration options will appear on the sidebar.
 You can also add the address shortcode using a non-button shortcode too.
-If you use multiple locations be sure to select the right one from the drop-down box.
-You can also customize it to display the kinds of information useful for your customers.
+If you use multiple locations, select the correct one from the drop-down menu.
+You can also customize it to display useful information for your customers.

 Opening hours button